GET YOUR FIRST TREATMENT KIT FOR FREE get started

 What is the best alternative to Differin (adapalene)?

 The best alternative to Differin and types of adapalene is retinol combined with niacinamide.
-High-quality retinol can help with blackheads, whiteheads and the prevention of red, inflamed pimples.
-It can also help with skin texture, adding a fresh, natural glow to the skin.
-The addition of niacinamide (topical vitamin B3) protects the skin's natural skin barrier, reduces redness, and helps reduce acne darks spots and freckles.
-Retinol cream based prodcuts cause significantly less irritation than the gel base adapalene that is used in older prescription adapalene formulations.
+High-quality retinol can help with black and whiteheads and prevent red, inflamed pimples.
+It can also help with skin texture, adding a fresh, natural glow.
+Adding niacinamide (topical vitamin B3) protects the skin's natural skin barrier, reduces redness, and helps reduce acne, dark spots, and freckles.
+Retinol cream-based products cause significantly less irritation than the gel-based adapalene used in older prescription adapalene formulations.

 The best alternative to Epiduo would be a cream-based, micronized benomyl peroxide combined with anti-inflammatory plant-based complexes.
 Benzoyl peroxide 2.5% is regarded as the most effective anti-bacterial agent for acne.
 Anti-inflammatory plant-based compels such as aloe vera or cucumber extract and anti-oxidants such as green tea or vitamin E help reduce distraction redress and skin dryness.